Maritime Transport and Ports

 3.7 Worked Example: Synthetic Port/Shipping Account

-This section presents a worked example demonstrating the compilation of a maritime transport account for a synthetic medium-income coastal state ("Country B").
-Country B has a total GDP of approximately USD 80 billion, total employment of 15 million persons, and two major ports handling combined cargo volumes of 45 million tonnes per year.
+This section presents a worked example for a synthetic medium-income coastal state ("Country B") with a total GDP of approximately USD 80 billion, total employment of 15 million persons, and two major ports handling combined cargo volumes of 45 million tonnes per year.
+The example illustrates the mixed-industry apportionment for ISIC 5224 using an illustrative maritime ratio of 0.70.

-Table 3.7.1: Country B Maritime Transport Account -- Production Account
+Table 3.7.1: Country B Maritime Transport Account—Production Account

 Table 3.7.2: Country B Maritime Transport Employment